Tito Jackson: Solo work and other projects

-Jackson began a solo career in 2003 performing as a blues musician in various clubs with his band, which included producer and guitarist Angelo Earl, and a management team that included Ed Tate.
+Tito began a solo career in 2003 performing as a blues musician in various clubs with his band, which included producer and guitarist Angelo Earl, and a management team that included Ed Tate.
 In 2007, in the United Kingdom, Jackson appeared as a judge on the BBC celebrity singing competition Just the Two of Us for series two of the show.
 He replaced singer Lulu, who was a judge on series one.
 His co-judges were vocal coach CeCe Sammy, musician Stewart Copeland, and radio DJ Trevor Nelson.
 In 2009, he was the executive producer of The Jacksons: A Family Dynasty, together with his brothers after Michael died.

 In 2016, he had his first commercially successful solo single on the Billboard charts with the single, "Get It Baby", featuring Big Daddy Kane from his album Tito Time becoming the ninth and final Jackson family sibling to place a solo single on the charts.
 The album was released in Japan late in 2016, and in the U.S. on iTunes in April 2017.
 Subsequent to its launch, three singles were released to radio in the United States.
 The first single, "When the Magic Happens", featuring Jocelyn Brown, was released on April 1, 2017.
 Jackson launched the album for the UK market in September 2017.